School Caretakers', Cleaners', Canteen and Ground Staff Collective Agreement

 11 Re-assignment to Equivalent Positions

 11.1 Following completion of the reconfirmation process, the employer may reassign an employee, who has not been reconfirmed in accordance with clause 10, to a suitable position at the reorganised school.

-11.2 Subject to the provisions in this section, if an employee expresses a preference for a position that is equivalent (as defined under 9.1(c) of this appendix) to her/his current position, and s/he is the only suitably qualified and experienced employee for that position, s/he shall be reassigned to that position.
+11.2 Subject to the provisions in this section, if an employee expresses a preference for a position that is equivalent (as defined under 9.1(c) of this appendix) to their current position, and s/he is the only suitably qualified and experienced employee for that position, they shall be reassigned to that position.

-11.3 An employee may be reassigned to her/his preferred position or, subject to the agreement of the employee, to an equivalent position for which s/he is appropriately qualified and experienced.
+11.3 An employee may be reassigned to their preferred position or, subject to the agreement of the employee, to an equivalent position for which they are appropriately qualified and experienced.

 11.4 Where there are more employees in positions that are equivalent than there are such positions at the reorganised school, the employer shall seek internal applications for the position(s) from those employees and shall appoint the most suitable candidate(s) based upon merit.

 11.5 Subject to 11.6 and 11.7 below, employees who are not appointed to an equivalent position at the reorganised school may, by mutual agreement and consistent with the reassignment process of this appendix, be appointed to any vacant position for which they could become suitable with reasonable access to retraining.